lyndametref/comtoise/README.md

-# Comptoise
+# Comtoise
-Your old clock, with a geeky twist.
+An old clock, with a geeky twist.

 Comtoise is a web application showing time in different useful format